HeartWareDK/MultiCheckListBox/README.md

-  Also, it is explicitly unsafe to call Clear(True) if you have stored Ints[] in the ListBox, as this will result in an attempt to free a value that is not an Object, but an arbitary index (which will then be interpreted as the address of a TObject instance).
+  Also, it is explicitly unsafe to call Clear(True) if you have stored Ints[] in the ListBox, as this will result in an attempt to free a value that is not an Object, but an arbitary integer (which will then be interpreted as the address of a TObject instance).

 # Updates: